VincentLiLab/Tech_Insights/kernels/devicetree_framework.md

 ```
 ***

-_hardware node for device population_
+_hardware node used for device population_
 ```C
     /{
         ...